 Avoriaz, part of Morzine, is the newest resort of the Portes Du Soleil and its development has been key to the area's growth as a centre for alpine sports.
 It is a modern town, built in the 1960s.
 It links Morzine and Les Gets to Châtel and the Swiss resorts of the ski area.
 Avoriaz is mostly a ski and snowboard town and is generally quiet for the rest of the year.
 As a purpose built resort it is specifically tailored to winter sports.

 Getting to Morzine

 Morzine is located close to Geneva, the closest international airport.
 It is unique among most ski resorts in that the transfer time from Geneva to resort is a lot less.
 From the airport the options to get to resort are - transfer, car rental, bus or taxi.
-There are a number of transfer companies that regularly go between Geneva and Morzine that offer a well priced service.
-The flight usually takes about one and a half hours and the transfer, depending on the time of year and the traffic, usually takes about the same.
+There are a number of transfer companies that regularly go between Geneva and Morzine.
+They offer a well priced service.
+The flight usually takes about one and a half hours.
+The transfer, depending on the time of year and the traffic, usually takes about the same.
 For those bringing skis/snowboards/bikes out to Morzine it is important to check the small print when booking flights for any extra costs and also inform the transfer company.
 Another option to get to Morzine is driving.
-This takes longer - approximately nine hours from Calais - and includes the cost of the peage - or tolls - but is a good option if you wish to have your car with you, to drive to the slopes, to visit other resorts or if you just want to be able to visit the supermarket.
+This takes longer - approximately nine hours from Calais.
+Even though it includes the cost of the highway tolls, it is a good option if you wish to have your car with you.
+This way, you can drive to the slopes, visit other resorts or be able to visit the supermarket.
 The proximity of Cluses and Thonon also means that the train is an option.
 From these stations it is possible to either book a taxi or get one of the regular buses up to resort.